SaschaAndresGrimm/go-EigerZmqReceiver/README.md

 Great.
 Feel free to contribute!

 ## Bug or Feature Requests?
 Great.
-Feel free to contribute!
+Feel free to share your findings or even contribute!

 ## Limitations
 - bitshuffle lz4 de-compression is not yet implemented
 - no warranty for performance (which depends on multiple factors)
-- <32 bit stremaing mode not tested, yet
+- <32 bit streaming mode not tested